You have no items in your shopping cart.

 It is no secret that millennial turn to the internet for every little thing.
 So, it is not surprising that you ended up here to find what is a quilt the difference between a quilt, duvet, and comforter!
 Well, assuming that ‘winter is coming’ and you’ve only a few days to buy these quilts for your new home, it is best if you understand what to look for when you go quilt hunting.
 Now, whether you’re shopping online, or traverse down the aisle of bedding toppers at malls, you might come across various types of bedding to comfort you on chilly nights.
 However, understanding which category is for what can be confusing if you’ve not much idea on bedding toppers.
 Well, this doesn’t have to be a cause of embarrassment!
 This blog will discuss what is a quilt, the difference between a duvet, comforter, and quilt along with basic tips to buy the later.

-A unique style of manufacturing combining artistic endeavors, traditional quilts come in 3 layers.
+As we have discussed that it is a unique style of manufacturing combining artistic endeavors, traditional quilts come in 3 layers.
 The top layer, the inner batted layer and the bottom, which is crafted by the various fabrics stitched together.
 The top layer uses a series of complex ornate stitches to conjoin fabrics, while the batting mostly uses solid wool; the bottom is comprised of thick fabric that is sewn together like the top.
 These stitches are done in unique complicated steps that are often considered an age-old form of art.
 The various design trends associated with stitched quilts are a log cabin, patchwork, flying geese, double wedding ring, etc. In modern time, we use machines to make these quilts and then we dye colors onto the fabrics.
 Modern quilts are somewhat less expensive than traditional hand-woven ones.
 These are further, made of cotton and cotton-like fabrics and are lightweight.
 So, depending on the level of warmth needed, either opt for a hand-woven authentic quilt or a regular go-to quilt for moderate temperatures.

 Duvets are mostly associated with the duvet cover, but these are usually types of comforters.
 Mostly white in shade and filled with down or synthetic elements, these consist of a cover the fits over the duvet giving the material a clean crisp look and feel.
 The duvet allows the inner comforter to be protected and can be easily removed during laundry.
 Additionally, like the comforter the warmth of a duvet is majorly dependent on the amount of filling that is stuffed within it.